stjude/DeepMRIRec/README.md

 ## Training and Evaluation

 If you want to train our network on your data please follow the notebook located in "scripts" folder.
 We have also shared our network weights (see "network_weights" folder) in case if you want to use them for transfer learning.

+## Contacts
+Please feel free to contact us (salam@stjude.org,kkhairy@stjude.org) if you have questions or concerns